hiylx/icera1n/Guides/futurerestore.md

 Now you will have to set the nonce on your device.

  # Method 1.
-Checkm8 Nonce Setter (Recommended)
+Dimentio (Recommended)
  - Step 1.
+Restart your device into normal mode and try [this](https://github.com/hiylx/icera1n/blob/main/Guides/dimentio.md)
+ - Step 2.
+Restart your device into recovery mode
+ - Step 3.
+Choose run futurerestore
+ - Step 4.
+Choose normal restore and follow the instructions

+# Method 2.
+Checkm8 Nonce Setter
+ - Step 1.
 Choose PWNDFU
  - Step 2.
 Choose checkm8 nonce setter and follow the isntructions
  - Step 2.1.
 If it ends with an error then try Method 2
  - Step 3.
 Once it is done, choose run futurerestore
  - Step 4.
 Choose normal restore and follow the instructions

- # Method 2.
+ # Method 3.
 Gaster
  - Step 1.
 Choose PWNDFU
  - Step 2.
 Choose gaster and follow the instructions
  - Step 3.
 Once it is done, choose run futurerestore
  - Step 4.
 Choose gaster restore and follow the instructions
  - Step 4.1.
 If it gives an error then try Method 1

- # Method 3.
-Dimentio (Neither method works)
- - Step 1.
-Restart your device into normal mode and try [this](https://github.com/hiylx/icera1n/blob/main/Guides/dimentio.md)
- - Step 2.
-Restart your device into recovery mode
- - Step 3.
-Choose run futurerestore
- - Step 4.
-Choose normal restore and follow the instructions